Buddy Collette: Music career

+Collette attended Los Angeles` Jordan High School and lead the school`s dance band.
 During his first couple years of high school, Collette began traveling to Los Angeles in order to form connections with other musicians.
 At the Million Dollar Theatre, he and his band competed in a battle of the bands, but lost to a band that included Jackie Kelson, Chico Hamilton, and Al Adams.
 Afterwards, Collette was asked to join the winning band, making twenty-one dollars per week.
 Later, Charles Mingus joined this band.

+Collette took up clarinet around the last year of high school.
+During this time he decided to be a professional musician.

 At the age of 19, Collette started taking musical lessons from Lloyd Reese, who also taught Eric Dolphy, Charles Mingus, and many others.
 Collette credits Reese with teaching him and the other musicians how to manage themselves in the music world.
+He studied with Reese for two years on sax, clarinet and piano.
+"I owe a lot to him.
+He taught me chords, progressions, scales, harmony etc. Before I went to Lloyd I was just playing what I heard.
+I would listen for the chord, and then play it.
+I soon found out this didn`t work all the time, because there were many piano players who didn`t know the tunes either."

+In 1941, age 20, he joined Cee Pee Johnson`s band for a year until enlisting in the navy.
 During World War II, Collette served with the U.S. Navy band attached to the pre-flight school at St. Mary's College.
 Led by Marshal Royal, it was one of two regimental bands of African-American musicians.
+His bandmates included Jerome Richardson and Jackie Kelson.
+He worked his way up to co-leader next to Marshal Royal and attained the rank of Musician 1st Class.
 From that band of 45 musicians, two dance bands were formed, the first being the Bombardiers, led by Royal.
-The second dance band, the Topflighters, was led by Collette, who had been playing with Les Hite’s band in 1941 before enlisting.
-His memoir records a trip that he, Bill Douglass, and Charles Mingus made from Los Angeles to San Francisco in October 1942, after hearing that a Navy officer was recruiting musicians from the union there to serve in an all-black band that would be stationed at St. Mary’s.
+The second dance band, the Topflighters, was led by Collette, who had been playing with Les Hite's band in 1941 before enlisting.
+His memoir records a trip that he, Bill Douglass, and Charles Mingus made from Los Angeles to San Francisco in October 1942, after hearing that a Navy officer was recruiting musicians from the union there to serve in an all-black band that would be stationed at St. Mary's.

 Both Mingus and Douglass changed their minds, however.
 Douglass was later drafted by the Army; Mingus got re-classified 4-F. Collette, like most black Navy bandsmen, was trained at Camp Robert Smalls, at the Great Lakes, Chicago, complex of Navy bases.